Wikitude: SLAM: Instant Tracking, Object and Scene Recognition

 In 2017 Wikitude launched its SLAM technology.
 Instant Tracking, the first feature using SLAM, allows developers to easily map environments and display augmented reality content without the need for target images (markers).
 Object Recognition is the latest addition based on SLAM, with the launch of SDK 7.
-The idea behind Object Recognition and Tracking is very similar to Image Tracking, but instead of recognizing images and planar surfaces, the Object Tracker can work with three-dimensional structures and objects (tools, toys, machinery…).
+The idea behind Object Recognition and Tracking is very similar to Image Tracking, but instead of recognizing images and planar surfaces, the Object Tracker can work with three-dimensional structures and objects (tools, toys, machinery, etc.).

-Discussion
+Reception

 Opinions differ as to whether the location-based approach of augmented reality implemented by Wikitude can be considered as augmented reality.
 There is also concern for the accuracy of the GPS, compass and motion sensors used to calculate the position of the virtual objects.
 Inaccuracies could accumulate to the point that they prevent delivering a feasible result.
 In practice, this technique proves to be much simpler to implement than ones using the marker-based approach.
 In a current listing of the Top 5 AR Apps from The Telegraph, three mobile applications use the location-based approach (Google Goggles used both approaches).